weeksghost/pytest-selenium/docs/user_guide.rst

 ********************

-To indicate the browser you want to run your tests against you will need to specify a driver and optional capabilties.
+To indicate the browser you want to run your tests against you will need to specify a driver and optional capabilities.

 Firefox
 -------